fastlane/fastlane/fastlane/docs/UI.md

 ## Timestamps

-To show timestamps in front of each row, set the `FASTLANE_SHOW_TIMESTAMP` environment variable.
+To hide timestamps in each row, set the `FASTLANE_HIDE_TIMESTAMP` environment variable.

 ## Interacting with the user